-Whitby Regatta 2013 Dates, Events, Programme, Times, Photographs & History – The Whitby Regatta 2013
+Whitby Regatta 2015 Dates, Events, Programme, Times, Photographs & History – The Whitby Regatta 2015

 It was recorded in 1847 “The Whitby Challenge Cup”, promoted by the Royal Yorkshire Yacht Club, was won by the Schooner “Whiled”, and a prize of 50 guineas was presented to the captain or owner.

-Unfortunately, due to the high cost of building these large yachts of approximately 20 tons, and a changing world, they slowly disappeared from the scene.
-The cost of maintaining such a yacht today must be astronomical.
 It was about 1872 that competitive rowing came into being.
 In that year, the Jet Works Amateur Rowing Club was formed, 1874 saw the birth of Scarborough Amateur Rowing Club and in 1879 the Friendship Amateur Rowing Club.
-Then came the Whitby Amateur Rowing Club in 1912, which later became the present day Whitby Fisherman’s Amateur Rowing Club.
-All three Clubs are still going strong today, forming one of the main attractions of today’s Regatta.

 Over the years, rowing clubs from the Tyne to Scarborough have participated in Regattas held on the North East Coast, sadly only two Regattas are still being held, Scarborough and Whitby.